 What Is It?

 Just about every headphone they have launched apart from VOCE has had some sub-$50 mod kit that changes the signature.
 Headphones such as the Ether, Ether C, and the two AEON flow headphones all have a little foam pad kit that helps you shape the sound to your preference.

 Roll-on 2018 and here we are again with a new flexible tuning mod kit and this time for the Ether Flow series.
-It costs just $29.99 to get the upgrades which is peanuts for flagship headphone sound upgrades these days.
-The one we have here applies to the Ether C Flow or the closed back edition but you can get a similarly priced version for the Ether FLow edition of their website.
+It costs just $29.99 to get the upgrade which is peanuts for flagship headphone sound upgrades these days.
+The one we have here applies to the Ether C Flow or the closed back edition but you can get a similarly priced version for the Ether Flow edition on their website.